magnetsystems/message-repo/README.md

      general news and information about Magnet Message, or other products from Magnet Systems, please visit our Developer Community: https://www.magnet.com/developer/

-   - If you need support please visit: https://www.magnet.com/developer/ and view the Help Center or Forum.
+   - If you need support please visit our [Help Center](https://helpcenter.magnet.com/hc/en-us) or [Forum](https://helpcenter.magnet.com/hc/communities/public/topics).

    - If you wish to report an issue or bug, please contact us via the link below: https://www.magnet.com/contact-us/